 Continental is my first employer.
 After graduating in computer science from TU Braunschweig, Germany, in 2016 I was able to join the company directly.
 In my current position, I am particularly enthusiastic about the freedom with which I can tackle tasks.
 This article for example was partly written from home as I decide on my own where and when I can work best.

 From my point of view, everyone can find their niche here where they feel comfortable and do what they like to do.
 No matter whether someone prefers to write “new” software, test software like I do, deal with processor driver development very close to hardware level or is an expert in high-frequency electronics – there are many exciting engineering challenges in our area.
-In the end we all make a small difference in our in our daily works quality, the final product and long term also safety on the roads we all use.
+In the end we all make a small difference in our daily works quality, the final product and long term also safety on the roads we all use.

 Johannes is part of our new campaign “My Job is done when…”.
 You can find more stories from our colleagues around the world and also more insights into the exciting working day at Continental on our careers page.